Building type

 The right coating route depends on how the building is used

-Schools, colleges and public-sector buildings stay in use while work goes on, carry safeguarding and public-safety duties, and often have older asbestos-cement roofs, so coating the roof, walls and cladding is planned around occupied sites and holiday windows, and every job starts with a free site survey.
+Schools and public buildings stay in use while the work goes on, carry safeguarding and public-safety duties, and often have older asbestos-cement roofs.
+So coating the roof, walls and cladding is planned around occupied sites and holiday windows, and every job starts with a free survey.

-- Planned Around Occupied Sites Access, segregation and site conduct are planned with safeguarding and public safety first, so the building stays in use safely while the work goes on.
+- Planned around occupied sites Access, segregation and conduct are planned with safeguarding and public safety first, so the building stays in use safely while the work goes on.

-- Holiday-Window Programmes Larger works are timed to half-terms and summer holidays, so disruption to teaching or services is kept to a minimum.
+- Holiday-window programmes Larger works are timed to half-terms and summer holidays, so disruption to teaching or services is kept down.

-- A Sensible Route for Asbestos Roofs Where asbestos-cement roofs are sound but weathered, encapsulation locks the surface down and extends service life without the disturbance of stripping.
+- A sensible route for asbestos roofs Where asbestos-cement roofs are sound but weathered, encapsulation locks the surface down and adds service life without the disturbance of stripping.

 What matters here